Code-Institute-Submissions/milestone-project-40/README.md

 The finished product will be a clean, enjoyable, responsive, easy to use web app.

 It will have a main header which will contain the current date, the total number of kids that are awake, the total number of kids that are asleep.
-It will also contain the current weather temperature (from openweather's API) so staff can decide whether to have the children sleeping outside or inside.
+It will also contain the current weather temperature (from openweather's API) so staff can decide whether to have the kids sleeping outside or inside.

-The list of kids will have a child section, which will have an icon to represent the child.
+The list of kids will have a kid section, which will have an icon to represent the kid, with the kid's name underneath.
+There will be an action section beside the kid section.
+This area will be a button that will perform several different actions, depending on the state of the kid (awake, sleeping, etc.).
+The icon and text will be dynamic and will change to reflect the current state of the kid.
+There will be a status section beside the action section.
+This area will be to display information only, it will not be clickable.
+The icon and text will be dynamic and will change to reflect the current state of the kid.

 ## Features